GODEHARD m Ancient GermanicGermanic name derived from the elements

 गो (go) meaning "ox, cow" and

-तम (tama) meaning "best".
-In Hindu texts this is the name of one of the Saptarshis, or seven sages.
-This name was also borne by an early Indian philosopher who wrote the Nyaya Sutras.
+Buddha, Siddhartha Gautama.
+In Hindu texts this is also the name of one of the Saptarshis, or seven sages.
+Additionally it was borne by an early Indian philosopher who wrote the Nyaya Sutras.

-GÖTE m SwedishSwedish form of the Old Norse name
+Göte m SwedishSwedish form of the Old Norse name

 Gauti, derived from